List of concentration and internment camps: Nazi era

+From 1935, Zigeunerlager (Gypsy camps) were constructed throughout Germany and later in occupied regions to intern Romani and Sinti people.
+These were municipal camps, guarded by local police and rarely SS.
+The first was Cologne Gypsy Camp (Schwarz-Weiß-Platz), which opened in May 1935.
+In occupied Czechoslovakia, the Lety concentration camp was converted from a general forced labor camp in 1942 to a Zigeunerlager holding Romani people from Bohemia and Moravia until thy were deported to their deaths at Auschwitz in late 1943.

-Another category of internment camp in Nazi Germany was the Labor camp (Arbeitslager).
+Another category of internment camp in Nazi Germany was the labor camp (Arbeitslager).
 They housed civilians from the occupied countries that were being used to work in industry, on the farms, in quarries, in mines and on the railroads.
 Approximately 12,000,000 forced laborers, most of whom were Eastern Europeans, were enslaved in the German war economy inside the Nazi Germany.
 The workers were mostly young and taken from the occupied countries, predominantly eastern Europe, but also many French and Italian.
 They were sometimes taken willingly, more frequently as a result of lapanka in Polish, or rafle in French language, in which people were collected on the street or in their home by police drives.
 However, for often very minor infractions of the rules, workers were imprisoned in special Arbeitserziehungslager, German for worker re-education camp (abbreviated to AEL and sometimes referred to as Straflager).
 These punishment camps were operated by the Gestapo and many of the inmates were executed or died from the brutal treatment.

 Finally there was one category of internment camp, called Ilag in which Allied (mainly British and American) civilians were held.
 These civilians had been caught behind front lines by the rapid advance of the German armies, or the sudden entry of the United States into the war.
 In these camps the Germans abided by the rules of the Third Geneva Convention.
 Deaths resulted from sickness or simply old age.

 After World War II, internment camps were used by the Allied occupying forces to hold suspected Nazis, usually using the facilities of previous Nazi camps.
 They were all closed down by 1949.
 In East Germany the communist government used prison camps to hold political prisoners, opponents of the communist regime or suspected Nazi collaborators.